ajraj27/Local-Storage/README.md

 # Local-Storage
-A javascript to understand local storage and event delegation.
+A javascript application to understand local storage and event delegation.